 Feel free to scoff at millennials’ laziness, or bemoan their busy schedules and crushing expectations at work.
-However, there’s no denying that young people are gravitating toward convenience foods that can be eaten on the go, with little or no mess to clean up afterword.
+However, there’s no denying that young people are gravitating toward convenience foods that can be eaten on the go, with little or no mess to clean up afterward.
 Like it or not, the selfie generation sets trends that spread to consumers of all ages.

 Gone are the days where our nourishment consisted of three square home-cooked meals, served hot from the oven by an aproned housewife.
 In today’s world, where both men and women are pushed to devote their all at work, and where working parents are the norm rather than the exception, consumers don’t always have time to sit down at the table, let alone cook a three-course dinner.

 Cue the rise of the healthy snack.
 As the amount of time Americans spend at the stove and the table has fallen, the number of snacks we eat each day has risen from 1.9 snacks in 2010 to 2.8 snacks in 2015.
 In fact, 51 percent of all Americans consume more than three snacks a day, and as consumers’ snacking habits skyrocket, the line between snacks and meals becomes blurred.